neondatabase/website/content/docs/guides/branching-intro.md

 <a href="/docs/guides/branch-restore" description="Learn how to revert changes or recover lost data using Neon Branch Restore with Time Travel Assist" icon="invert">Branch Restore with Time Travel Assist</a>

-<a href="/docs/guides/branching-pitr" description="Learn how to create point-in-time branches" icon="screen">Create a branch from the past</a>

-<a href="https://neon.tech/blog/time-travel-with-postgres" description="Blog: Time travel with database branching to recover lost data" icon="screen">Time Travel with Postgres</a>

 </DetailIconCards>

 ## Branching guides

-Learn how to refresh a branch or promote a branch to become your primary branch.
+Learn how to promote a branch to become your primary branch.

 <DetailIconCards>

-<a href="/docs/guides/branch-refresh" description="Learn how to refresh a branch with the latest data using the Neon API" icon="split-branch">Refresh a branch</a>

 <a href="/docs/guides/branch-promote" description="Promote a branch to the primary branch of your Neon project using the Neon API" icon="split-branch">Promote a branch</a>